-But we have the opportunity, here in this howmanieth month of lockdown and pandemic, to stand still, look back at where our national cuisines have come from, and decide to pick up some of the old ingredients and discarded ways.
+But we have the opportunity to stand still, look back at where our national cuisines have come from, and decide to pick up some of the old ingredients and discarded ways.

 Bobotie is often made in our time with bay leaves, but in the old kitchens, lemon leaves were often used, and there would have been no reason not to substitute them with orange leaves, if that is the citrus tree you happened to have to hand.
 So, in my recipe for bobotie, I used lemon leaves, and they added so much more to the dish than mere bay leaves would have.
 I added lemon juice too, because it would have been used in the old recipes, as is confirmed by the food historian Renata Coetzee in her timeless book The South African Culinary Tradition, and by Leipoldt, Lesley Faull, Vida Heard, and others.

 The old recipes also used slivered almonds, and many modern recipes for bobotie leave them out.
 In those days, almonds were easily obtained, and yes, they are now too, but at a steep price, as with any nuts in these inflated times.
 But I used slivered almonds too, and they certainly played their role in the dish.